Dimnir/Protests/README.md

 ## Content

-`ViolenceAndSuccess.ipynb`:
+`ViolenceAndSuccess.ipynb`: <br />
- Main objective: See whether violence contributes to the success rate of protests.
+ Main objective: See whether violence contributes to the success rate of protests.  <br />
- In this notebook we see the relations between violence, size of the protest and success.
+ In this notebook we see the relations between violence, size of the protest and success.  <br />